doguilmak/Restaurant-and-Cafe-API/README.md

 ## Project Overview

 Running a restaurant involves various complex tasks, from managing the menu and inventory to handling customer reservations and orders.
-The **Little Lemon Django Project** offers a solution that simplifies these processes by providing a user-friendly web interface and a set of RESTful APIs.
+The **Restaurant & Café API Project** offers a solution that simplifies these processes by providing a user-friendly web interface and a set of RESTful APIs.

 <br>